Earthhood-Link/Earthlink/readme.md

 Earthlink changes this paradigm entirely.

-It provides a **single, unified, and auditable digital workspace** where the entire audit lifecycle — from project intake and data collection to technical review, quality assurance, and final report issuance — is orchestrated with precision.
+It provides a **single, unified, and auditable digital workspace** where the entire audit lifecycle, from project intake and data collection to technical review, quality assurance, and final report issuance — is orchestrated with precision.
 Every team member, client, and external stakeholder operates within a transparent, real-time, and secure environment that ensures nothing falls through the cracks.

 ---